 The more you progress and the better you become.
 Then the more you will scrutinize and criticize the quality of your own work.
 Give yourself a head start from the off.

 As you probably know, anyone falling into this category or aspiring to, should never compromise the quality of paid work with poor equipment.

 Designers, publishers, wedding couples and basically anyone paying you for your time are all looking for the best quality they can get.
 Especially the higher paid jobs such as weddings.

 An extremely important event for which you are 100% reliable for the quality you produce and are usually being paid well for.
 You need;

-Any business that has taken the time and expense to produce quality goods and products will only want to portray them in their best light and that means quality images.
+Any business that has taken the time and expense to produce quality goods and products will only want to portray them in their best light.
+That means quality images.

-It isn’t just the sharpness and clarity that a quality lens will enhance, it is also the colour rendition which may be critical to certain products, and that can also determined by the quality of your lens.
+It isn’t just the sharpness and clarity that a quality lens will enhance, it is also the colour rendition.
+This may be critical to certain products, and that can also determined by the quality of your lens.